-"Woman of the Hour," directed by Anna Kendrick, was released on Netflix on October 18.
+"Woman of the Hour," directed by Anna Kendrick, was released on Netflix on Oct.18.
 This movie is trending on Netflix as it captures the true story of the American serial killer, Rodney Alcala.
 It features Anna Kendrick as Cheryl Bradshaw and Daniel Zovotto as Rodney Alcala.
 This is for a mature audience only, due to violent depictions.

 This film takes place in Los Angeles in the 1970s and was full of murders that made headlines.
 A young woman who is a struggling actress goes on a game dating show.
 She crosses paths with a serial killer, one of the show's bachelors.
 This movie depicts the wave of victims that Alcala crosses paths with.